kimjoar/writings/views.md

   image: 'http://example.com/image.png'
 };

-// we initialize the view with its el and a user var view = new UserView($('.user'), user);
+// initialize the view with the jQuery object the view owns and a user var view = new UserView($('.user'), user);

 // ... and now we can do stuff which changes the DOM